Updates from Thursday, May 1

 The Baltimore Sun reporter Eduardo Encina has an update on Machado:

 Machado will be placed on 15 day DL to start season. #orioles— Eduardo A. Encina (@EddieInTheYard) March 23, 2014

 Machado will stay back in Sarasota to continue rehab. #orioles— Eduardo A. Encina (@EddieInTheYard) March 23, 2014

 Updates from Thursday, Mar.
 20

-Orioles manager Buck Showalter said Thursday evening that the team hadn’t heard from Manny Machado about his follow-up appointment today in Los Angeles.
+Orioles manager Buck Showalter said Thursday evening that the team hadn’t heard from Machado about his follow-up appointment today in Los Angeles.